jervisfm/WordSuggest/README.md

 ##Introduction

-Word Suggest is a simple idea that aims to help people with composing sentences.
+Word Suggest is a simple program that aims to experiment with the idea of helping people with composing sentences.
 Given the current word, word suggest program will attempt to auto-complete the next word for the user by showing possible candidates.